codidact/feature-development/scoped/comments/moderate.md

 - User clicks on "archive thread" control next to a thread (can be expanded or collapsed).
 - If this is the first time, show message: archived threads are still visible to users at trust level (whatever) but are not shown by default; if you want it to be gone, delete instead (ok/cancel).
 - Thread state changed to archived: no new replies, has some visual indicator of status when shown.

+Option 3: preserve comment
+- User clicks on the "decline" control next to a flagged comment.
+- Flag is dismissed and flag indicator for that comment is changed to the "not flagged" state.